 Ethernet is a networking technology that is used to connect your computer to Internet and communicate with other computers or networking devices.

-The interface that is used for computer networking and telecommunications is known as Registered Jack (RJ) and RJ – 45 port in particular is used for Ethernet over cable.
+The interface that is used for computer networking and communications is known as Registered Jack (RJ) and RJ – 45 port in particular is used for Ethernet over cable.
 RJ-45 connector is an 8 pin – 8 contact (8P – 8C) type modular connector.

 The latest Ethernet technology is called Gigabit Ethernet and supports a data transfer rate of over 10Gigabits per second.
 The Ethernet or a LAN port with 8P – 8C type connector along with the male RJ-45 cable is shown below.